sumitaggarwalhomes/sumitaggarwalhomes.github.io/_pages/team.md

 ![image-left]({{ site.url }}{{ site.baseurl }}/assets/images/shabai_150.png){: .align-left} **Shabai - Partner, New Jersey**

 Shabai is a trusted and knowledgable source for everything in New Jersey.
-He speaks **Mandarin Chinese and English**.
+She speaks **Mandarin Chinese and English**.

 <!-- KvCore widget to search home-->